2016 is almost over and it’s time for a year-end review of what strategy got me the best results in terms of language learning and progress.

 Before and After effects

-One of my language exchange partners who saw my progress through my vlogging and conversations mentioned that before I started doing this on a daily basis, my Russian grammar was shaky and full of mistakes, my vocabulary was limited, my pronunciation was bad, my speech was slow, and my confidence level was quite low, but little by little through feedback and review and regular practice my grammar started to improve, I gain more vocabulary words, I started making conjugations and declensions a little faster, and as a result I could speak faster and feel more confident.
+One of my language exchange partners who observed my progress through my daily vlogging and conversations mentioned that before I started doing this on a daily basis, my Russian grammar was shaky and full of mistakes, my vocabulary was limited, my pronunciation was bad, my speech was slow, and my confidence level was quite low, but little by little through feedback, reviews, and regular practice, my grammar started to improve, I increased my vocabulary, I started making conjugations and declensions a little faster and more accurately, and as a result I could speak faster and with more confidence.

-My goal by the end of 90 days in the Add1Challenge was to hold a 15-minute conversation all in Russian and to my great surprise I was able to speak for 90 minutes with one of my Russian friends, which completely surpassed my expectations.
-I later went on to become a finalist of the Add1Challenge and came very close to winning a round-trip plane ticket to Moscow, but unfortunately that didn’t happen.
+My goal by the end of 90 days in the Add1Challenge was to hold a 15-minute conversationcompletely in Russian and to my great surprise I was able to continue speaking in Russian for 90 minutes with one of my Russian friends, which completely surpassed my expectations.
+I later went on to become a finalist in the Add1Challenge and came very close to winning a round-trip plane ticket to Moscow, which unfortunately didn’t happen.
 Nevertheless, daily vlogging has been a key method that I plan to continue implimenting in the future.

 For my students who may be a little camera-shy, I still recommend recording their voice on a daily basis with programs like SpeakPipe or some audio program on their computer or mobile device.
-The benefit though of a webcam or camera video is being able to observe your body language, since that can also contribute to effective communication in a foreign language.
-Still being able to listen to your own voice in a foreign language is great proof of your progress and nobody what level you accomplish it’s a great timeplace of the work you put in on a daily basis.
+The benefit though of a webcam or video camera is being able to observe your body language, since that can also contribute to effective communication in a foreign language.
+Being able to listen to your own voice in a foreign language is great proof of your progress and no matter what level you accomplish, it’s a great timelapse of the work you put in each day.

 A little bit each day can pay off in a big way!

 One year update – December 2017